LokiLuciferase/phenotrex/docs/usage.rst

     Feature explanation at prediction time is implemented by the `shap package`_, which efficiently computes the required explanations for XGB models with de facto zero overhead.
     For SVM models however, this calculation can be extremely costly.
-We thus suggest that for use cases where model introspectability is important, XGB should be preferred over SVM.
+We thus suggest that for use cases where model explainability is important, XGB should be preferred over SVM.

 To create feature explanations at prediction time: